Dog Bite Compensation Claims

 Compensation can be claimed for the pain and suffering caused by your injuries and the effect of those injuries on your day to day life.

 It’s possible to also claim compensation for financial losses suffered as a result of your injuries, such as loss of earnings, property damage, medical, travel expenses and potentially any care provided by family members or friends.
-Where it is appropriate we can also arrange private medical treatment, in order to speed up you recovery.
+Where it is appropriate we can also arrange private medical treatment, to speed up your recovery.

 What should you do now?

 If you have been bitten by a dog, here’s what you need to do:

 - Report the incident to the Police, keep the crime/accident reference number

 - Identify the owner of the dog and their address if possible